 - H2O Flow is the notebook style Web UI for H2O.

-An H2O cloud consists of one or more nodes.
+An H2O cluster consists of one or more nodes.
 Each node is a single JVM process.
 Each JVM process is split into three layers: language, algorithms, and core infrastructure.

 The language layer consists of an expression evaluation engine for R and the Shalala Scala layer.
 The R evaluation layer is a slave to the R REST client front-end.
 The Scala layer, however, is a first-class citizen in which you can write native programs and algorithms that use H2O.